microsoft/cpp_client_telemetry/README.md

 the SDK.
 Launch `functests` and `unittests` binary executables to capture the test results.

-## Getting Support

-Microsoft products using SDK may use [GitHub issues](https://github.com/microsoft/cpp_client_telemetry/issues/new/choose) as the communication channel for both feature requests and issues.

 **Note**:

 * Please refer to the supported [platforms](#build), anything not in the list